“A remarkable Renaissance music group called PIVA – if you have the chance to hear them, jump at it”

 Voluntary Arts Ireland

-The members of Piva – the Renaissance Collective have wide and diverse musical backgrounds and between them they have experience in playing renaissance, jazz, classical, baroque, folk and roots music.
+The members of PIVA – the Renaissance Collective have wide and diverse musical backgrounds and between them they have experience in playing renaissance, classical, baroque, folk and roots music.
 They bring all of these diverse musical influences together and fuse them with their knowledge of renaissance music and instruments.
-The result is a cohesive approach and attitude towards the renaissance repertoire: Piva’s aim is to be faithful to the music of the period whilst adding their own innovative arrangements and interpretations.
+The result is a cohesive approach and attitude towards the renaissance repertoire: PIVA’s aim is to be faithful to the music of the period whilst adding their own innovative arrangements and interpretations.